 Do Investors Have Access To Individual Assignment Agreements?

-Investors can view individual assignment agreements with more details about their claims under "My Investments".
-Before you invest in loans, you can review the assignment agreement when investing manually.
+Investors can view individual assignment agreements with more details about their claims under "My Investments."
+Before investing in loans, you can manually review the assignment agreement.

 Potential Red Flags

 We have no knowledge about potential red flags.

 The result of our extensive due diligence is positive.

 We joined PeerBerry in 2018, so our experience backs this PeerBerry review over the past five years.
 You can learn more about our exposure to P2P loans on our P2P lending portfolio page.